jpiger/jeremy-piger-mm-website/_pages/recession_probs.md

 <b>Release Date: June 28, 2024</b>

-Probability that the U.S. Economy was in Recession in April 2024: **0.3%**
+Probability that the U.S. Economy was in Recession in May 2024: **0.3%**

 For a time series of smoothed recession probabilities from June 1967 through July 2023, select one of the following: